-Operation and set-up theories of the vertical milling machine.
-Topics covered include face milling, rough/finish milling, hole layout, drilling and tapping.
-Also covered are heat treating of materials, material properties and material application.
+Covers operation and set-up theories of the vertical milling machine.
+Topics covered include face milling, rough/finish milling, hole layout, drilling, and tapping.
+Also covered are heat treating of materials, material properties, and material application.
+An introduction to the horizontal milling machine will include tooling, set-ups, and operation demonstrations.

-Operation and set-up of the vertical milling machine will be applied in the shop.
-Operations will include face milling, rough/ finish milling, hole layout, drilling and tapping.
+Classroom theory on the operation and set-up of the vertical milling machine will be applied in the shop.
+Operations will include face milling, rough/finish milling, hole layout, drilling, and tapping.
 Also covered are general machine set-ups including dialing vises and head tramming.

-MA 401 Mathematics for Machine Technology 4
+MA 401 Mathematics for Machine Technology IV

-Trigonometric functions and compound angles as they apply in the machine trades.
+Introduces trigonometric functions and compound angles as they apply in the machine trades.
 Calculations of angles and sides of right triangles, the Cartesian coordinate system, the laws of sines and cosines, and compound angle calculations are covered.

-MA 402 Intermediate Blueprint Reading 2
+MA 402 Intermediate Blueprint Reading II

-As a continuation of Intermediate Blueprint Reading 1, this course further develops advanced blueprint reading skills.
-The topics of pipe threads, dovetails and steel identification are covered along with structural steel shapes and welding.
+As a continuation of Intermediate Blueprint Reading I, this course further develops advanced blueprint reading skills required in the machine trades.
+The topics of pipe threads, dovetails, and steel identification are covered along with structural steel shapes and welding.
 The special considerations of blueprints for castings, worm gears and mechanical fasteners are also covered.